djalbat/reaction-with-style/README.md

 ## Creating primitive components with style

 All of the standard HTML elements are supported.
 For a complete list of tag names, see the [`tagNames.js`](https://github.com/djalbat/with-style/blob/master/es6/tagNames.js) file.
-You can access these components, which are simple functional components, by dereferencing the `withStyle()` function:
+You can access these components, which are functional components under the hood, as follows:

 ```
 const Link = withStyle.a`